Step 1: Find the Import Tools

 Second, click the "Browse for File" button.
 If the button is grey (as shown in the above image), that means you've not yet given the import a name.
 Once you do, the button turns blue.

-Carefully follow the Format Your File documentation.
+Carefully follow the Prepare Supporter Import Data documentation.
 Once you've selected your file from your computer, you'll either see a blue bar telling you the import has been successfully added for field matching, or you'll receive an error message in red.

 If you get an error message, go back to your file and correct any errors.
 If you need help, remember you can submit a support request via the "?" icon in the upper right-hand corner If you have a "Done!" message, you can select the "Next: Import Settings" button in the lower right-hand corner.